Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/profile/README.md

 {% endtab %}

 {% tab title="iOS" %}
-1. Add the UserProfile library to your project via your `Podfile` by adding `pod 'ACPUserProfile'`.
+1. Add the UserProfile library to your project via your `Podfile` by adding `pod 'AEPUserProfile'`.
 2. Import the UserProfile library.

 ### Objective C